Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/README.md

 <b>Discipline | <b>Engineering Chemistry
 :--|:--|
 <b> Lab | <b>  Engineering Chemistry Lab
-<b> Experiment|     <b> Preparation of Phenol-formaldehyde Resin
+<b> Experiment|     <b> Preparation of Phenol-formaldehyde and Urea-formaldehyde Resin.

 <h5> About the Lab (Objective) : </h5>

-To prepare Phenol-formaldehyde (P-F) Resin.
+To prepare Phenol-formaldehyde (P-F) and Urea-formaldehyde(U-F)Resin.

 <h5> About the Experiment : </h5>

 Phenol-formaldehyde resin is a thermosetting plastic of the class of condensation polymers, which is obtained by condensation polymerization of phenol and formaldehyde in presence of an acid catalyst.
-The commercial name is Bakelite named in honour of an American chemist Backeland.
+The commercial name is Bakelite named in honour of an American chemist Backeland.<br>Urea-formaldehyde is prepared by the reaction of formaldehyde with urea in the presence of sulphuric acid.

 <h5> Target Audience : </h5>